Skip to footer content

 USING IRONPDF

 Working with PDF files in memory is a common requirement in modern .NET applications.
 Whether you're receiving multiple PDF files from web APIs, retrieving them from database BLOB columns, or processing uploaded files from your server, you often need to combine multiple PDF byte arrays into a single PDF document without touching the file system.
-In this article, we will learn how IronPDF makes PDF merging remarkably straightforward with its intuitive API for merging PDFs programmatically.
+In this article, we'll explore how IronPDF makes PDF merging remarkably straightforward with its intuitive API for merging PDFs programmatically.

 Why Can't You Simply Concatenate PDF File Byte Arrays?